xericguzman/drum-machine/README.md

 ## Stretch goals

 * Customize the look of the page!
-Use Bootstrap and your CSS skills to make the page look nice.
+Use your CSS skills to make the page look nice.
 Consider switching out the metronome for a different animation.

 * Add more sounds!
 You can find loads of sounds at https://freesound.org/ (you'll need to make an account to download)